 Early Care is about making the children sharp and curious individuals; curiosity and knowledge of the environment makes us autonomous and skillful persons.

-Will I know when the child needs help?
+Will I know when my child needs help?

-Everybody tells me that each one has its own pace.
+There is a common saying: “each one has its own pace”.
 That is true, every child has its own pace, every one grows in a different context.
 There are scales of infant development published by many authors, easily to find in general bookshops.
-Even health centres can give us material on this issue.
+Even health centers can give us material on this issue.

 At early ages, 6 month of delay in the achievement of a goal requires the advise of an early care specialist.
 Not being able to walk when they are already 18 months old, to talk at age 2 or if they have an incomprehensible speech at the age of 3 are not necessarily red flags, but a reason to consultation.
 Not everybody has the same pace, but we are pleased to be helped in difficult situations.

 Is it true that I can overstimulate my children?

 It is very hard to overstimulate a child, we should offer the children a stimulus regardless the signs of refusal he or she might manifest.
 When a baby does not to stare at something, listen to a stimulus or do something, he/she lets us know by stepping back or crying; we should respect that and cease.
 If we ignore that, we are exposing the baby to a stressful event and our goal would be impossible to achieve; instead we have to wait until the baby is ready again.